R2Northstar/NorthstarWiki/docs/steamdeck-and-linux/linux-troubleshooting.md

 > Read Lutris troubleshooting of [common issues with Origin](https://github.com/lutris/docs/blob/master/Origin.md) first.

+## EA App blank window

+If you have already logged in to EA App with Proton Experimental, the blank EA App should not prevent you from playing Northstar.
+However, if you find that it does or if you simply wish to use the EA App, the following should resolve these issues.

+### Steam & SteamDeck

+1. Make sure that you have protontricks installed

+2. Install `d3dcompiler_43` and `d3dcompiler_47` into your Titanfall 2 Proton compatdata.
+    1. **For SteamDeck (and Protontricks Flatpak)**, run `flatpak run com.github.Matoking.protontricks 1237970 d3dcompiler_43 d3dcompiler_47` in a terminal session (Konsole on SteamDeck).
+    2. **Otherwise**, run `protontricks 1237970 d3dcompiler_43 d3dcompiler_47` in a terminal session.

+### Lutris

+Install both `d3dcompiler_43` and `d3dcompiler_47` through Winetricks.

 ## Blank console

 This issue has been resolved as of [Northstar 1.9.2 and newer.](https://github.com/R2Northstar/Northstar/releases/latest)